KognitionAI/pilecv4j-opencv-packaging/README.md

 If you are writing OpenCV code in java and you use this project to build and package the native binaries, you can use `dempsy-commons` utilities to load them from your code.
 This project will package the OpenCv JNI binaries into a jar file so it will work just like any other java dependencies.
 The `dempsy-commons` utilities will scan the classpath and automatically `System.load()` the native libraries out of the jar files.
 This makes it easy to incorporate OpenCv into your java projects and rely on the same dependency mechanisms for the native code that you normally rely on for java code.

-Alternatively, if you're not interested in packaging up the binaries but only building OpenCv, you can do that from scratch, on either Windows (using an MSYS2 or Cygwin shell) or Linux.
+Alternatively, if you're not interested in packaging up the binaries but only building OpenCv, you can do that from scratch, on either Windows (using an MSYS2/MinGW64) or Linux.

 By default, the scripts here build the JNI shared library so that it's statically linked to the OpenCv binaries.
 That way the JNI library contains all of the other necessary object code so you don't need to manage a local install of the OpenCV binaries.